kaammii/kaammii/README.md

 # Hi, I'm Kamran 👋 👨‍💻

-I'm a software engineer who is passionate about creating technology to elevate people, I Specialize in cloud-enabled and cross-platform application development.
+I'm a software engineer who is passionate about creating technology to elevate people, I specialize in cloud-enabled and cross-platform application development.
 Some technologies I enjoy working with include ReactJS, React Native, Nextjs, Redux, Nodejs, Python, Golang and AWS Amplify.

 :tada: Skills :tada: :